-Connect with Agriculture, Build Parks, and Enhance Grant Creek Eco-Health

-An array of parks at different scales will provide access to green space for everyone with an assortment of facilities and recreation

-NEIGHBORHOOD SQUARE

-Neighborhood squares form the focal point in the public space network and a focus for civic pride and community expression.
+- 1. Conserve natural systems through purchase and stewardship of land, conservation easements and other available tools, for the benefit of future generations. - 2.
+Protect community open space values including important natural, cultural, and recreational resources. - 3.
+Connect urban green spaces and anchor areas through corridors and connect areas of development with open spaces through corridors.
+The Mullan area contains an open space cornerstone identified in the 2019 PROST Plan.
+Cornerstones recognize lands that have a priority for protection, whether as numerous parcels of conserved agricultural lands, several small parks as urban green spaces connected by a corridor/trail, or larger conservation areas.
+The City and County should prioritize the protection of open space and trails as proposed in the Mullan Area Master Plan through the acquisition of land or through voluntary conservation efforts by willing landowners, such as protecting land with a conservation easement or other conservation tools.
+Connect with Agriculture, Build Parks, and Enhance Grant Creek Eco-Health An array of parks at different scales will provide access to green space for everyone with an assortment of facilities and recreation NEIGHBORHOOD SQUARE (SPECIAL PURPOSE PARK) Neighborhood squares form the focal point in the public space network and a focus for civic pride and community expression.
 This may be presented in "harder" landscaping than the soft landscaping of parks, with a distinct edge formed by buildings, creating an "outdoor living room" for people to linger, interact, and connect.
-They provide a space for a wide range of formal and informal activities that supports social and cultural life for users of the center.

-POCKET PARK

-A pocket park is a small green space, less than a quarteracre, that provides a safe and inviting environment for surrounding neighbors to meet, relax, and play.
+They provide a space for a wide range of formal and informal activities that supports social and cultural life.
+These are typically located at the neighborhood center or other key locations.
+2 3 4 5 1 POCKET PARK A pocket park is a small green space, less than two acres, that provides a safe and inviting environment for surrounding neighbors to meet, relax, and play.
 They can include a small dog park, playground, community garden, or even a small pavilion for neighborhood events.
 At a more intimate size, the size of a single or few house lots, they can be placed more frequently throughout the plan.
 The pocket park can act as a waypoint along a trail between larger neighborhood parks.

-NEIGHBORHOOD PARK

-Neighborhood parks will act as a central green space for each of the Mullan Neighborhoods.
-Between 1 to 10 acres, there is enough space to serve the neighborhood needs for recreation.

-PASSIVE PARKS

-Passive parks refer to the green spaces left largely untouched from the natural landscape.
-They may have trails but otherwise have less formal programming from the other parks.

-Note: Not all planned parks are annotated on the plan (right) for clarity.
+NEIGHBORHOOD PARK Neighborhood parks provide nearby recreation and leisure opportunities within 1/2 mile of residential areas.
+Between five and 12 acres, there is enough space to include facilities such as paved, multi-purpose areas, a multi-purpose play field with backstop, play equipment, ADA accessible trails and shared areas for picnicking.
+CONSERVATION LANDS Protected lands with significant visual, environmental, historic, recreation, archaeological or cultural resources.
+Opportunities for nature-oriented, outdoor recreation can be provided at various levels depending on the appropriate level of resource protection.
+They vary in size, but typically are 10 acres or larger.

+COMMUNITY PARK Community parks are 25 acres and larger and provide opportunities for activities and facilities of communitywide significance.
+These parks should maintain a balance between programmed sports facilities and other community activity areas.
+The City should continue coordination with the Missoula International Airport on the possible creation of a Community Park in the western portion of the Mullan Area.
+Note: Parks annotated on the plan (right) are recommended and require coordination between the City and property owners for their official designation.